rahul572002/exp-voltmeter-by-potentiometer-iitk/experiment/procedure.md

 <br>

 <h3>B) Calibrating an voltmeter using a potentiometer is as follows:</h3>
 <br>
 Calibrating a voltmeter with a potentiometer involves adjusting the potentiometer until the voltage output matches the desired value indicated on the voltmeter.
 Here's a general procedure:
 <br>

 1. Setup:<br>
    (a) Connect the voltmeter to the circuit or device you want to measure the voltage of.
 Ensure the circuit is powered on if necessary.<br>
-   (b) Connect the potentiometer in series with the voltmeter.
+   (b) Connect the potentiometer in series with the voltmeter.<br>
 2. Initial Setup:<br>
    (a) Set the potentiometer to its midpoint initially.
-This ensures that you have room to both increase and decrease the voltage output.
+This ensures that you have room to both increase and decrease the voltage output.<br>
 3. Adjustment:<br>
    (a) Turn on the voltmeter and observe the reading.<br>
    (b) Adjust the potentiometer knob slowly until the voltmeter reads the desired voltage.<br>